Escape-hiring/js-go-backend/README.md

 Tasky is made of 2 services:

 - `administration`: A Node.js REST API, based on [express](https://expressjs.com) used to store users and tasks within a PostgreSQL database, and to manage authentication.
 It leverages the [Prisma](https://prisma.io) ORM.
-It can interact with Kafka through the [KafkaJs](https://kafka.js.org/docs/getting-started) library.
+It can interact with RabbitMQ through the [amqplib](https://github.com/amqp-node/amqplib) library.
-- `tasks` A Golang service composed of Kafka consumers and producers built on [confluent-kafka-go](https://github.com/confluentinc/confluent-kafka-go).
+- `tasks` A Golang service composed of RabbitMQ consumers and producers

-Both services can post and listen message from a [Redpanda](https://redpanda.com/) (~Kafka) message broker.
+Both services can post and listen message from a [RabbitMQ](https://www.rabbitmq.com) broker.

 ## Interfaces

 - The `administration` service exposes a REST API on [localhost:2602](http://localhost:2602)
-- The `tasks` listens on the Redpanda broker
+- The `tasks` listens on the RabbitMQ broker
-- The Redpanda broker exposes a web interface on [localhost:15671](http://localhost:15671)
+- The RabbitMQ broker exposes a web interface on [localhost:15671](http://localhost:15671)
 - The Postgres database can be accessed from [localhost:5432](localhost:5432)

 ## Usage and helpers